vijayn7/Python_ToDoList/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspiration and initial guidance from [OpenAI ChatGPT](https://www.openai.com).

 ---

-Feel free to customize this README further based on additional features or specific instructions you want to highlight for users and contributors.
+Feel free to add or modify any sections based on specific details or additional features you want to highlight in your project.